Looking to partner with a company? Choose one with high employee engagement

 At Axis Communications, our technical support team prides itself on maintaining a high level of engagement throughout the customer’s journey from the first time they call until their problem is resolved.

-Morgan Rode, technical services specialist, recently told me about the time she and her team worked with multiple stakeholders to resolve a customer’s technical challenge.
+Morgan Rode, technical services specialist, recently told me about the time he and his team worked with multiple stakeholders to resolve a customer’s technical challenge.

 To me, Morgan’s story is the definition of a highly engaged workforce.
-She followed up to credit Axis’ culture for the way her and her team responded.
+He followed up to credit Axis’ culture for the way him and his team responded.

-“The unit culture of Axis’ solution center ensures the customer is always going to be first, meaning we want to help them bring their problem to a fix,” said Morgan.
+“The unit culture of Axis’ solution center ensures the customer is always going to be first, meaning we want to help them bring their problem to a fix,” said Rode.

 Engaged employees are ones who: